Wildlife of Qatar: Flora

 More than 300 species of wild plants are present in the peninsula.
 Vegetation is extremely sparse in the hamada landscape due to the heavily weathered soil.
 A native species of tree, Vachellia tortilis (known locally as samr), grows in this habitat.
 Its adaptive capabilities to the desert environment renders it one of the most common forms of vegetation in the country.
 Zygophyllum qatarense and Lycium shawii are also adapted to grow in this landscape.

-Shallow depressions referred to as rodat constitute a more varied selection of plants since rainwater run off is more easily accumulated.
+Shallow depressions referred to as rawdat constitute a more varied selection of plants since rainwater run off is more easily accumulated.
 Ziziphus nummularia favors deeper soil in this type of habitat, whereas the grass Cymbopogon parkeri is found in shallower soils.
 In the south of the peninsula, Panicum turgidum and Vachellia tortilis grow in the wind-blown soils.

-Protection of endangered species

-Qatar is committed to protecting endangered wildlife species, as highlighted by the Ministry of Municipality and Environment (MME).
-One of the key initiatives includes the protection of hawksbill turtles, which are listed as endangered by the International Union for Conservation of Nature (IUCN).
-This project, in collaboration with Qatar Petroleum and Qatar University, aims to safeguard the nesting sites of these turtles and has been in action since 2003.

-The Ministry of Environment and Climate Change has undertaken various programs and projects to preserve wildlife and biodiversity.
-Notable efforts include the lizard biodiversity conservation project, which has monitored 21 lizard species, and breeding programs for endangered animals such as the Arabian oryx, sand gazelle, ostrich, bustard, and wild rabbit.
-Additionally, Qatar has made significant strides in sea turtle protection along all its coasts since 2002 and has implemented a project to study and propagate mangrove plants along the coast, aiming to extend their presence to new areas.